finson/sketch/libraries/FirmataDevice/device-driver.md

 ####Flags or Handle

-These are 7-bit values, stored in the Firmata `DEVICE_QUERY` and `DEVICE_QUERY` messages at offsets 4 and 5.
-For convenience the two bytes can be stored together on the client in a single, wider integer variable (`int16_t`, `int32_t`, etc).
+These are signed 14-bit values, stored in the Firmata `DEVICE_QUERY` and `DEVICE_QUERY` messages at offsets 4 and 5.
+The values are stored on the client in a single, wider integer variable (`int16_t`, `int32_t`, etc).

     4 flags (LSB, bit 7 = 0)
-    5 flags (MSB, bit 15 = 0)
+    5 flags (MSB, bit 7 = 0)

 or

-    4 handle (minor) (LSB, bit 7 = 0)
+    4 handle (LSB, bit 7 = 0)
-    5 handle (major) (MSB, bit 15 = 0)
+    5 handle (MSB, bit 7 = 0, bit 6 = 0 (sign bit))

 ####Status / Return Value from Methods

 Each of the device driver methods returns an `int` value to the caller.
+The meaning of the returned `int` varies depending on the method called.
+Handles, byte counts, and error status returns are all handled by Firmata the same way.
+Handle values and byte counts are always positive, to distinguish them from error return values.

 For transmission by Firmata, the `int` is considered to be a 14-bit signed integer.
 The low-order 7 bits are put in the LSB, and bit 7 is set to 0.
-The high-order 6 bits and a sign bit are put in the MSB, and bit 7 is set to 0.
+The higher-order 6 bits and the sign bit are put in the MSB, and bit 7 is set to 0.
 The resulting two bytes are stored in the header at offsets 6 and 7.
-The value is reassembled and sign extended by Firmata on the client side before passing back to the original caller.
+The value is reassembled and sign extended by Firmata on the client side before passing it back to the original caller.

-Note that the byte count returned by the various methods is the number of actual bytes read or written, it is not the length of the encoded message body.
+Note that the byte count returned by the various methods is the number of actual bytes read or written, it is *not* the length of the encoded message body.
 Once the message body is decoded back to the raw values on the client, the two lengths will again be equal.
 The encode/decode should all happen outside the view of the caller, so this won't be a problem except as something to remember when debugging and looking at the messages as they are transmitted.

 ###Parameter Block